-If a customized bosinst.data file is used (usually for unattended installations, or nonprompted installations), the ACCEPT\LICENSES field in the control\flow stanza can be used to accept the license agreements so users are not prompted at reboot time.
+If a customized bosinst.data file is used (usually for unattended installations, or nonprompted installations), the ACCEPT_LICENSES field in the control_flow stanza can be used to accept the license agreements so users are not prompted at reboot time.
 When performing a "push" installation using the Network Installation Management (NIM) environment, the licenses must be accepted, either from the choices made when initializing the installation or in a customized bosinst.data file, before the installation can continue.
-For more information about the bosinst.data file, refer to "The bosinst.data file" on page 38.
+For more information about the bosinst.data file, refer to "The bosinst.data file" on page 44.

 For additional software package installations, the installation cannot occur unless the appropriate license agreements are accepted.
-This option, as well as options to preview licenses, is offered in both the System Management Interface Tool (SMIT) and the Web-based System Manager installation interfaces.
+This option, as well as options to preview licenses, is offered in both the System Management Interface Tool (SMIT) interfaces.
 When using the installp command, use the -Y flag to accept licenses and the -E flag to view license agreement files on the media.

-For more information about license manipulation, refer to the inulag command description in the AIX $5L^{\text{\tiny TM}}$ Version 5.3 Commands Reference.
+For more information about license manipulation, refer to the inulag command description in the AIX Version 7.1 Commands Reference, Volume 3.